wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-mobile-apps/includes/3-view-and-interact-with-your-data.md

 In the Power BI mobile apps, you can't create bookmarks - you can only *use* them to display report views.
 Bookmarks are created in Power BI Desktop or in the Power BI service.
 There are two kinds of bookmarks – *report bookmarks*, which are created by the report designer, and *personal bookmarks*, which you as a report viewer can create yourself in the Power BI service.
 The mobile apps support both personal and report bookmarks.

 You can see any bookmarks that have been created for a report on the bookmarks menu under **More options (...)** on the report actions toolbar.
 While you can't create bookmarks in the mobile apps, you can mark an existing personal bookmark as the default bookmark by selecting the **More options (...)** ellipsis that follows the personal bookmark name and choosing **Make default**.
-If do this, the next time you open the report, it will open to the view defined by the that default bookmark.
+If you do this, the next time you open the report, it will open to the view defined by that default bookmark.

 ![Screenshot of bookmarks menu, showing the Make default option.](../media/3-view-and-interact-with-your-data/power-bi-mobile-app-bookmarks-menu.png)